Doctors say respiratory infection RSV may surge this winter – DW – 10/27/2022

 The virus's reinfection ability has made it "very difficult for us to understand what factors you need to stimulate to give you protection," said Chiu.
 "It's only been in recent years that we've really started to understand that in detail."

-Researchers cite ethical concerns that prevent them from testing vaccines and medication on certain groups of people, such as babies and indeed pregnant women.
+Researchers cite ethical concerns that prevent them from testing vaccines and medication on certain groups of people, such as babies and also pregnant women.

-The risks are often higher and, as mentioned above, babies' immune systems are underdeveloped.
-That makes it difficult to calculate how to trigger an appropriate immune response — their producing antibodies to fight a RSV infection.
+Risks are often higher in these groups and, as mentioned above, babies' immune systems are underdeveloped.
+That makes it difficult to calculate how to trigger an appropriate immune response — the production of antibodies to fight a RSV infection.

 "In young babies, the alternative is to give them antibodies in an injection," Chiu said.
 "So, rather than giving them a vaccine, which triggers your own body to make the antibodies, you can make the antibodies in the lab and just give the antibodies to babies."

-There are some antibody treatments in the pipeline which have successfully worked to protect premature infants from serious cases of RSV in trials, Chiu said, but they are not widely available yet.
+There are some antibody treatments in the pipeline that have successfully worked to protect premature infants from serious cases of RSV in trials, Chiu said, but they are not widely available yet.

 How do you protect yourself against RSV?